halo/macosvpn/README.md

 ## Troubleshooting

-* If you get a warning that says "Creating Keychain item failed: write permissions error", you need to run the application with sudo.
+* If you get a warning that says "Creating Keychain item failed: write permissions error", you need to run the application with `sudo`.
 * If you're stuck, try to add the `--debug` flag and see if it says something useful.

 ## Limitations

 * If a VPN with the given name already exists, it is ignored.
-In the future there should be a --force option to re-create it
+  In the future there should be a `--force` option to re-create it

 ## Development and credits

 Feel free to browse through the code of this application.
 It's pretty small and straight-forward.

 It all began with finding [this page](https://lists.apple.com/archives/macnetworkprog/2011/May/msg00032.html) you probably already found.
 But it was not before [this practical example](https://lists.apple.com/archives/macnetworkprog/2013/Apr/msg00016.html) that I actually dared to try to implement this.
 Then, google led me to [this page](https://lists.apple.com/archives/macnetworkprog/2007/Dec/msg00045.html) where I learned how to set the Shared Secret.
 The last hurdle was to get the "Send all traffic over VPN" flag, which I finally [found the answer to here](http://pastebin.com/112KEHSV).
 Finally, I [learned from over here](http://stackoverflow.com/questions/24363935) how to add things to the System Keychain.

 Useful commands for debugging: